This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 Now?
 Everybody knew my name for completely different reasons.

 Thirdly, I was smart.
-I wasn’t just a run-of-the-mill, mindless jock.
+I wasn’t your run-of-the-mill, mindless jock.
 There was a brain under all those luscious, golden locks, and my grades showed it.

 I smiled at a couple girls I passed in the parking lot.
-Yeah, I wouldn’t trade my life for anything.
+Yeah, I wouldn’t trade this for anything.